pojntfx/uni-db1-notes/README.md

   select (w.first_name || ' ' || w.last_name) "Worker", (m.first_name || ' ' || m.last_name) "Manager", w.job_title from employees w left join employees m on w.employee_id = m.manager_id
   ```

-- What is the difference between join and union? join merges horizontally (there are more columns than before, maybe also more rows), union merges vertically (there are more rows than before, but the column count stays the same).
+- What is the difference between `join` and `union`? `join` merges horizontally (there are more columns than before, maybe also more rows), `union` merges vertically (there are more rows than before, but the column count stays the same).
-- `union` is similar to `T1 | T2` in TypeScript; you can use order by and union to remove duplices, but note that we have to use select two times:
+- `union` is similar to `T1 | T2` in TypeScript; you can use order by and union to remove duplicates, but note that we have to use select two times:

   ```sql
   select first_name, last_name, email, 'contact' as role from contacts union select first_name, last_name, email, 'employee' as role from employees order by role
   ```

-- `union all` is similar to T1 & T2 in TypeScript; it keeps duplicates:
+- `union all` is similar to `T1 & T2` in TypeScript; it keeps duplicates:

   ```sql
   select last_name from contacts union all select last_name from employees;